 As you can see, what distinguishes a great project manager from a bad one are some core personality traits.
 However, we’re positive that even bad project managers can transform into good ones, if they work on changing the flaws in their working style.

 It’s integral that the project manager knows that he is a part of the team and they are all working together instead of against each other.
 Just by accentuating the importance of trust and honesty, every project will have a successful outcome.
-This way also, every manager has a potential to excel in their career.
+This way also, every manager has a potential to excel in their careers.